top of page

 Keep In Mind

-There are many, many different Indigenous people groups in Australia, each with its own set of traditions and stories.
-There is no "Australian Indigenous mythology" any more than there is an "Asian mythology" or a "European mythology".
+There are many, many different Aboriginal people groups in Australia, each with its own set of traditions and stories.
+There is no "Australian Aboriginal mythology" any more than there is an "Asian mythology" or a "European mythology".

-Even after 300 years of colonial oppression (including the Stolen Generations), Indigenous Australian traditions live on.
+Even after 300 years of colonial oppression (including the Stolen Generations), Australian Aboriginal traditions live on.

 The Dreamtime is not a long-ago period.